-Yes, you can now complete your census form online.
+Yes.
+In fact from the 2021 Annual Notice you must complete your census return online.
 Details of how to do this, along with your unique log in password, are provided in the covering letter.

 You are required to complete the Crofting Census each year, under section 40A of the Crofters Scotland Act 1993 as amended by section 36 of the Crofting Reform (Scotland) 2010.
 If you fail to provide this information without reasonable cause, by the date shown or knowingly provide false information you will be guilty of an offence under this Act.
-Not returning the census form is a criminal, rather than a civil, offence and may result in a conviction and fine of up to £200.
+Not returning the census form is a criminal, rather than a civil, offence and may result in a conviction and fine.

-You have the opportunity to update information on the croft details and your details on the Census form.
+You have the opportunity to update information on the croft details and your details on the Census return.

 After a detailed process of investigation, allowing the tenant to respond to the Commissions enquiries, and if satisfied that it is in the general interest of the local crofting community, and if there is no good reason not to, the Commission must make an order terminating the tenancy.
 The order will specify the date on which the termination takes effect which must be at least 28 days after the date the order is notified to the tenant and the landlord.
 The crofter can appeal to the Scottish Land Court against the decision to terminate the tenancy within 42 days of the decision.